efueger/gitlist.io/README.md

                 <h1 class="description-1"> IT'S NICE TO MEET YOU</h1>

-<p class="description-2-small"> This is my New Start Up Project and Beta Version Gitlist.io 0.0.1
+<p class="description-2-small"> This is my New Appand Beta Version Gitlist.io 0.0.1
  </p>
 <br>